What Are Coliform Bacteria?

 Problems with wells or springs that test positive for coliform bacteria can sometimes be solved with relatively simple actions.
 If your water supply tests positive, consider the following steps to solve the problem.

 - Confirm Test Results: Before making any costly decisions about your water supply, make sure the coliform bacteria result you have received is accurate.
 Make sure you used a certified water-testing laboratory and that you carefully followed the sample collection procedure using a sterile sample bottle.
 You may want to submit a second sample just to confirm the initial result.
-Also, if you only had a presence/absence test done, you may want to consider asking the lab to enumerate the bacteria in your water.
-It is also important to follow up positive coliform bacteria tests with a test for E. coli bacteria to help determine the severity of the bacteria problem.
+Also, if you only had a presence/absence test done, you may want to consider asking the lab to count (enumerate) the bacteria in your water.
+It is also important to follow up positive total coliform bacteria tests with a test for E. coli bacteria to help determine the severity of the bacteria problem.

 - Continuous Disinfection: If shock chlorination is unsuccessful at eliminating coliform bacteria from your water supply, you’ll need to consider buying a disinfection treatment system that continuously treats all of the water entering the home.
 Many types of disinfection treatment systems using the processes described below are commercially available.